 Wine takes centre stage in this painting by Renoir.
 Placed at the heart of the action, wine plays an active role and contributes to the painting’s happy, serene atmosphere.
 The people in the painting are shown as happy to be together and enjoying the delights of friendship.
 Duncan Phillips describes this work as “overflowing with contagious good humour”.

-Painters, whether great or minor masters, have always acted as commentators.
-Wine and the vine have been part of our social, cultural, religious, political and economic history throughout the ages.
+Artists, especially painters, whether great or minor masters, have always acted as commentators.
+Wine has been part of our social, cultural, religious, political and economic history throughout the ages.
 By telling its story, these artists help us better understand our own.

 >> A THEMATIC TOUR: 5 PERMANENT COLLECTIONS, 31 PAINTING GALLERIES